 Match 1: (1) Green jacket vs. (16) Big oak tree

-• Green jacket: The tradition of the green jacket at Augusta National Golf Club dates to 1937.
-That year, members of the club wore green jackets during the tournament so that patrons in attendance could easily recognize them if they needed to ask questions.
+• Green jacket – The tradition of the green jacket at Augusta National Golf Club dates to 1937.
+That year, members of the club wore green jackets during the tournament so that fans in attendance could easily recognize them if they needed to ask questions.
 Slipping a jacket onto the winner of the Masters began in 1949.

 Match 2: (8) The menu vs. (9) Skipping balls on 16